egilmore533/IT490Fall2016/README.md

 Package Managment/Software deployment system implemented.

-### Includes:
+### Website Features:

-users and their winnings
+* users and their winnings

-leagues for collecting trainers onto a single team and competing against other league members
+* leagues for collecting trainers onto a single team and competing against other league members

-a scheduling system for upcoming fights
+* scheduling system for upcoming fights

-a text based simulation for the fight
+* text based simulation for the fight

-simple bet payout calculation based on their pokemon levels and types
+* simple bet payout calculation based on their pokemon levels and types

-trainer salary calculation for their use in the leagues
+* trainer salary calculation for their use in the leagues